junajan/mp3-player/server/README.md

  - set up tools like mversion, commitizen, ..
  - types with typescript / flow?
  - improve internal logging
+ - use a remote storage of cached audio files so we can horizontally scale without duplicating audio files
+ - split to lambda functions
  - .. etc